 For comparison in terms of what is considered clinically and statistically significant, the height difference found in this study is nearly twice the effect found among adult male offspring of mothers who smoked about 20 cigarettes or more per day during their pregnancies, compared to adult male offspring of mothers who didn't smoke.
 Men born into families with alcohol problems also tend to be about 1 centimeter shorter than men born into families without booze troubles.

-It looks like pedophiles and hebephiles are "exposed to some condition during childhood or in utero that affected their brain development in a way that increased their risk of developing deviant erotic age-preferences," the authors wrote.
+'Ruling in' biology It looks like pedophiles and hebephiles are "exposed to some condition during childhood or in utero that affected their brain development in a way that increased their risk of developing deviant erotic age-preferences," the authors wrote.

 Poor nutrition, exposure to toxins and infections are factors that could play that role, Cantor said.